Are You Self-Employed? | What You Need to Secure a Mortgage

 Sole Traders or Freelancers

 Proving your income as a sole trader or freelancer is straightforward.
 You only need to provide evidence of your earnings.
-When applying for a loan, two to three years’ worth of documents are usually required.
+Two to three years’ worth of documents are usually required when applying for a loan.
 These documents include certified accounts and SA302 tax returns or HMRC tax year overviews and calculations.

 Contractors